An empty cave, in and of itself, is

-Roll away your stone I will roll away mine
+Roll away your stone I will roll away

 Together we can see what we will find